jscriptlab/jsbuffer/README.md

 ## Description

 jsbuffer is the implementation of a type language.
-We offer tools for you to:
+We offer tools for you to generate:

-### Automatically generated interfaces
+### TypeScript interfaces

 So this: